IceHe/lib/cmd/date.md

 ## Format

 FORMAT controls the output.

-Interpreted sequences are:
+See below for interpreted sequences.

 ### Common